LasseWolter/useful_scripts/README.md

     6. Right-click your new shortcut and select `Get Info`
     7. Open `/Users/kane/.local/share/alacritty` in Finder
     8. Drag and drop the icon file directly onto the small icon in the top-left corner of the "Get Info" window
+    9. If using Raycast, create another script to focus alacritty and bind that to your hotkey:
+    ```
+    tell application "System Events"
+    set frontmost of process "alacritty" to true
+    end tell
+    ```

 ### Using individual scripts
 - Scripts in `random_scripts/` are standalone helpers.
 Inspect each script to confirm dependencies (e.g., `ffmpeg` for video tools) before running.